 Keep fundraising at home for Dementia UK during these uncertain times

-In these uncertain times as we respond to the coronavirus crisis, the specialist and compassionate support our dementia specialist nurses offer is needed more than ever.
+In these uncertain times as we continue to respond to the coronavirus crisis, the specialist and compassionate support our dementia specialist nurses offer is needed more than ever.

-Life is going to be different for everyone for a while as we adjust to staying at home and keeping safe.
-This can give you a great chance to think about what home-based activities you can do to stay connected, have fun or try something new while raising vital funds for Dementia UK.
+With many of us still staying in more than usual, here are some home-based activities you can do to stay connected, have fun or try something new while raising vital funds for Dementia UK.